DaisukeDaisuke/AwaitFormOptions/README.md

 				options: [
 					new HPFormOptions($player),
 				],
-				neverRejects: false, // If true, AwaitFormException is handled by the parent
+				neverRejects: true, // If true, the awaitFormOption propagates the AwaitFormException to the generator.
-				throwExceptionInCaller: true
-			);
+			    throwExceptionInCaller: true, // If true, awaitFormOption will throw an exception on the caller );
 			$player->sendMessage("Completed!
 Total: " . count($results));
 		} catch (FormValidationException | AwaitFormException) {